-&lt;sup>29Note that the correlation between surrender rates and interest rates is larger in the simulations than in the empirical analysis in Section 3.
+30Note that the correlation between surrender rates and interest rates is larger in the simulations than in the empirical analysis in Section 3.
 The reason is that the model starts at a particularly low level of interest rates after a long period of declining interest rates, which implies that low contract returns and low guarantees amplify the interest rate sensitivity of surrender rates (see Inequality 7).
-Supporting this explanation, in additional regressions with the sample from Section 3 we find that $Interest\ rates^2{t-1}$ enters with a significantly negative coefficient, which implies that a lower interest rate associates with a larger interest rate sensitivity.
+Supporting this explanation, in additional regressions with the sample from Section 3 we find that $Interest\ rates{t-1}^2$ enters with a significantly negative coefficient, which implies that a lower interest rate associates with a larger interest rate sensitivity.

-To isolate the impact of interest-rate-sensitive surrenders, we compare our results to a counterfactual calibration in which the insurer keeps portfolio weights constant and the surrender rate is held constant at the level of the initial surrender rate for each policyholder, i.e., it does not react to changes in interest rates.
+and the surrender rate is held constant at the level of the initial surrender rate for each policyholder, i.e., it does not react to changes in interest rates.
 In this counterfactual calibration, the duration of contracts decreases due to baseline and portfolio effects, as the contract portfolio shifts from younger contracts with longer duration to older contracts with shorter duration.
-The average modified duration of the contract portfolio then declines from 14.3 years at t = 0 to 8.9 years at t = 10.
+The average modified duration of the contract portfolio then declines from 13.9 years at t = 0 to 8.5 years at t = 10.

 In our baseline calibration, the interest rate sensitivity of surrender rates amplifies the decline in contract duration.
-In this case, the modified duration declines to 8.3 years at t=10.
+In this case, the modified duration declines to 8.2 years at t = 10.
 The difference from the counterfactual calibration with a constant surrender rate combines two effects: (1) reallocation of cash flows within contracts, as higher surrender rates reduce contracts' expected lifetime, and (2) changing portfolio composition, as younger contracts are relatively more interest rate sensitive and, thus, have higher surrender rates, increasing the relative size of older contracts.
-As a result, the overall duration of the contract portfolio declines by an additional 0.6 years (or, equivalently, 6%) in comparison to the counterfactual calibration.
+As a result, the overall duration of the contract portfolio declines by an additional 0.3 years (or, equivalently, 4%) in comparison to the counterfactual calibration.

 With duration matching, the insurer adjusts the duration of assets to decline in line with the decline in the duration of liabilities.
-In the counterfactual calibration with fixed portfolio weights, the asset duration stays constant, whereas the duration of liabilities drops more, namely by 11% relative to the calibration with fixed surrender rates.
+In the counterfactual calibration with fixed portfolio weights, the asset duration stays constant, whereas the duration of liabilities drops more, namely by 7% relative to the calibration with fixed surrender rates.
 Thus, approximately half of the impact of interest rate sensitivity of surrenders on liability duration is offset by the duration matching investment strategy.

 4.2.3 Free Cash Flow and Asset Sales.
 Higher surrender rates translate into larger surrender payouts to policyholders.
 These payouts negatively affect the insurer's free cash flow, as Figure [5] (b) shows.
 In the counterfactual calibration with constant surrender rates and fixed portfolio weights, the free cash flow remains above 2% of total assets.
-Instead, interest-rate-sensitive surrender rates reduce the free cash flow to close to zero as the insurer faces higher surrender payouts.
+Instead, interest-rate-sensitive surrender rates reduce the free cash flow to 1% as the insurer faces higher surrender payouts.
 In the baseline calibration, duration matching by the insurer has two main effects; it reduces surrender rates and increases coupon rates.
-As a result, the free cash flow increases over time to up to 10% of total assets.
+As a result, the free cash flow increases over time to more than 10% of total assets.

 Figure 5.
-Durations and Free Cash Flows.
+Duration and Free Cash Flow.